-How often do you really look at that stamp collection your grandfather gave you as a child?
-Or the rare coins you collected in high school?
+How often do you really look at the rare coins you collected in high school or the that stamp collection your grandfather gave you as a child?
 Or how about your dad’s baseball cards including a signed Mickey Mantle?
 Probably infrequently.

 Collectibles like these that are valuable and hard to replace are strong candidates for storage in a safe deposit box – but only if they’re insured.
 Remember: Neither your bank nor the FDIC insures your stored possessions, and the off-premises coverage provided by your homeowners insurance typically has very low limits for collectibles.
 One option?
 Contact your insurer to see if the coverage limits of your current policy can be raised.